10 common myths about Non-Habitual Residents in Portugal

 The benefits of the NHR regime for high value-added activities apply only to income obtained through services provided to entities not resident in Portugal.

 FALSE.
-Income from high value-added activity (HVA) is:
+Income from high value-added activities (HVA) is:

 • Taxed at the reduced rate of 20% if obtained in Portugal;